zdharma-continuum/zinit/README.md

 # One other binary release, it needs renaming from `docker-compose-Linux-x86_64`.
 # This is done by ice-mod `mv'{from} -> {to}'.
 There are multiple packages per
 # single version, for OS X, Linux and Windows – so ice-mod `bpick' is used to
-# select Linux package – in this case this is not needed, Zplugin will grep
+# select Linux package – in this case this is actually not needed, Zplugin will
-# operating system name and architecture automatically when there's no `bpick'.
+# grep operating system name and architecture automatically when there's no `bpick'.

 zplugin ice from"gh-r" as"program" mv"docker* -> docker-compose" bpick"*linux*"; zplugin load docker/compose

 # Vim repository on Github – a typical source code that needs compilation – Zplugin
 # can manage it for you if you like, run `./configure` and other `make`, etc. stuff.
 # Ice-mod `pick` selects a binary program to add to $PATH.
+You could also install the
+# package under the path $ZPFX with make"install PREFIX=$ZPFX"

 zplugin ice as"program" atclone"rm -f src/auto/config.cache; ./configure" atpull"%atclone" make pick"src/vim"
 zplugin light vim/vim